microsoft/RTVS-docs/remote execution.md

 Since it is possible that the Workspace that you want to switch to is not available (i.e., you have uninstalled it, or in the case of a remote Workspace the computer is not reachable) you may wind up in a state where _no workspace is bound to your RTVS project_.
 You will realize this right away if you try to type a command into the REPL and it reports that no R interpreter is available to service your request.
 To fix this problem, simply select another Workspace from the list available, or in the unlikely event that _no workspaces are available_, you will need to install another R Interpreter.

+### Differences between Local and Remote Workspaces

+The promise of Local and Remote Workspaces is this: anything you can do locally, you can also do remotely and with a comparable user experience.
+However, Remote Workspaces is currently in Preview, and there are a number of known issues in the implementation.
+You can view the full list of issues by using [this query on Github]().
+There is one significant issue that I do want to make sure that you understand, and that is how RTVS deals with local and remote files.

+When you open a project (or, more typically a solution) using Visual Studio, the assumption is that the project and all of its associated files _reside on the same machine as Visual Studio_.
+This is a key design decision in Visual Studio, and it is unlikely to change anytime soon.
+What this means for RTVS is that we must first copy any files that you want to use on the remote machine before you can use them.

+There are a number of places where we automatically copy files on your behalf.

+There are a number of places where _you must copy files explicitly to the remote machine_.

+Clearly, this is not an ideal solution, but it was one that let us ship a Preview release to you earlier to get feedback on the overall Remote Workspaces feature.
+We are working on a better implementation of the file sync problem for a future release and welcome your ideas and feedback about how to make that a better experience for you.